cidrblock/tyk-ansible/README.md

 ```

 ### License key
-You will need to update the licaense key prior to the playbook run.
-The tyk dashboard site configuration can be found in
+You will need to set the license key prior to the playbook run.
 ```
-inventory/tyk_dashboard/vars.yml
+export TYK_LICENSE_KEY='eyJhbGciOiJSUzI1Ni'
 ```

 ### Server IP address